aneesas/1632-project/README.md

 ```bash
 sudo apt install ffmpeg
 ```

+The notebook kernel may need to be restarted after installation.

 ## References
 - Mark Spong, "The Swingup Control Problem for the Acrobot", IEEE Control Systems Magazine, vol. 15, no. 1, pp. 49-55, February, 1995.